MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/index.md

 ## Executive Scenario

-Michael to fill in information outlining why this scenario is important.
+Michael to fill in information outlining why this scenario is important. "orientation towards market reality" "This is a good business decision"

 ## Hybrid and Multicloud definitions